 Wellbeing is defined as being happy, healthy and comfortable.
-Rather than being three separate things, these three determinants work in synergy as a sort of Holy Trinity of Wellbeing!
-So, your health influences your comfort, which then effects your happiness and so on.
+Rather than being separate things, these three determinants work in synergy as a sort of Holy Trinity of wellbeing!
+So, your health influences your comfort, which then affects your happiness and so on.

 For most of us, wellbeing is a spectrum and where we are on that spectrum will vary day-to-day.
 Lots of things out of our control can impact our ability to achieve wellbeing – relationships, family, work, mental health – so it’s super important to make sure we are doing everything we can to support our own health, happiness and comfort.

-- Avoid Harmful Foods – Eating well is as much about avoiding harmful foods as it is including those which are good for us.
-When it comes to harmful foods the biggest perpetrators are refined and natural sugars, harmful fats, grains and fizzy drinks (diet or not!)
+Avoid Harmful Foods – Eating well is as much about avoiding harmful foods as it is including those which are good for us.
+When it comes to harmful foods the biggest perpetrators are refined and natural sugars, harmful fats, grains and fizzy drinks (even the diet versions!)
 Avoiding these will help you to manage your blood sugar levels, keep on top of cravings, promote gut health and avoid inflammatory-causing ingredients.

-- Create a Sleep-Promoting Environment – Embrace your inner Feng Shui guru and make your bedroom a place for organisation and comfort – not chaos!
+Create a sleep-promoting environment – Embrace your inner Feng Shui guru and make your bedroom a place for organisation and comfort – not chaos!
 Your bedroom should be slightly cool, completely dark and free from clutter to help you drift off.
-This is all part of practicing good sleep hygiene, helping you to have a quality sleep and awake feeling refreshed and rejuvenated!
+This is all part of practicing good sleep hygiene, helping you to have a quality sleep and wake feeling refreshed and rejuvenated!

-- Take a Hot Bath – Think this is an old wife’s tale?
+Take a hot bath – Think this is an old wives tale?
 Guess again!
 When we go to sleep our body naturally drops a few degrees in temperature.
 Taking a hot bubble bath (rubber ducks entirely optional) means that when you get out of the bath this temperature drop is mimicked, encouraging natural sleep…and super-soft skin!

 3. Move More

-- Challenge Yourself – Goal-setting works because it’s part of human nature to seek reward from a sense of achievement.
-Our very own co-founder Jeff recently completed an epic 50-mile multi-terrain race, made possible by years of training, conditioning, determination – and that end goal in sight!
-Having something to aim towards is one of the biggest motivators out there – so push the boundaries, dig deep and reach for the stars!
+Challenge yourself – Goal-setting works because it’s part of human nature to seek reward from a sense of achievement.
+Our very own Co-Founder Jeff completed an epic 50-mile multi-terrain race, made possible by years of training, conditioning, determination – and that end goal in sight!
+Having something to aim towards is one of the biggest motivators out there – so push the boundaries, dig deep and reach for the stars.

-- Get Some Me Time – As humans our relationships with others are so important but they’re sometimes a source of emotional and mental stress.
-If you feel stress surfacing from your relationship with one person in particular,take some time out to enjoy your own company and get some time to think.
+Get some me time – As humans our relationships with others are so important but they’re sometimes a source of emotional and mental stress.
+If you feel stress surfacing from your relationship with one person in particular, take some time out to enjoy your own company and get some space to think.

-- Practice Mindfulness – One of the best ways to combat stress when it becomes overwhelming is to step back from the situation and practice mindfulness.
-This is a coping mechanism for stress and anxiety in which you focus on the environment around you – what you can see, hear, smell, taste, and thinking about where you are and what you are doing to take your mind off things more distressing.
-The more often you do this, the more routine and normal it becomes and the more it helps you to stay happy and healthy!
+- Practice mindfulness – One of the best ways to combat stress when it becomes overwhelming is to step back from the situation and practice mindfulness.
+This is a coping mechanism for stress and anxiety in which you focus on the environment around you – what you can see, hear, smell, taste - and think about where you are and what you are doing to take your mind off distressing thoughts.
+The more often you do this, the more routine and normal it becomes - and the more it helps you to stay happy and healthy.